harshwalia36/Segmentation_and_classification_of_Covid-19-lungs-CT-Scan/README.md

 #### -----------------------------------------------------------------------------------------------------------------------------------------
 # Preprocessing Stage

 1.)
-Removing incomplete and fauty images(Removed initial 25% and ending 25% slices from the 3D CtScan) <br />
+Removing incomplete and fauty images(Removed initial 25% and ending 25% slices from the 3D CT Scans) <br />
 2.)
 For image enhancement we used  Contrast Limited Adaptive Histogram Equalization(CLAHE) method ()<br />
 3.)
 Cropping the Region of Interst (ROI)  <br />
 4.)
 Data Augmentation <br />